-OLMSTED TOWNSHIP, originally part of township 6, range 15 of the WESTERN RESERVE, was organized as a township in 1829 by settlers from New England.
-In the southwestern corner of Cuyahoga County, it borders NORTH OLMSTED on the north and BROOK PARK and BEREA on the east, and surrounds OLMSTED FALLS on three sides.
-Aaron Olmsted, a shareholder in the CONNECTICUT LAND COMPANY, placed a bid on large tracts of land in the northern part of township 6, range 15 in 1795, but he passed away in 1806 before the purchase was officially completed a year later.
-The land passed into the hands of his heirs, including his son Charles.
-In 1814, the James Geer family became the first white settlers in the area, which they called Kingston in memory of their former home in Vermont.
-On 14 April 1823, Kingston organized as the village of Lenox in honor of settlers who had emigrated from New England.
-In 1829, village officials agreed to accept the name Olmsted in exchange for the 500-book library of Charles Olmsted.
+OLMSTED TOWNSHIP as it is today was originally Township 6, Range 15 of the Connecticut WESTERN RESERVE.
+Located in the southwestern corner of Cuyahoga County, it borders NORTH OLMSTED on the north and BROOK PARK and BEREA on the east.
+It surrounds OLMSTED FALLS on three sides.
+Aaron Olmsted, a shareholder in the CONNECTICUT LAND COMPANY, placed a bid on large tracts of land in the northern part of the original township in 1795, but he passed away in 1806 before the purchase was officially completed a year later.
+The land passed to his heirs, including his son Charles.
+In 1814, the James Geer family became the first white settlers in the area which, at the time, was called Kingston.
+In 1829 village officials accepted the name Olmsted in exchange for the 500-book library of Charles Olmsted.
 It was not only the first library in the settlement but also the first west of the Allegheny Mountains (see LIBRARIES, ARCHIVES, AND HISTORICAL SOCIETIES).

 Banks, Bruce and Jim Wallace.
 The Olmsted Story: A Brief History of Olmsted Falls & Olmsted Township.
 Charleston: The History Press, 2010.